19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [4/2002]

+[Act 11 of 2019 wef 01/04/2019]

-(2) Any person who fails to comply with an order of the Director-General or a Port Health Officer under subsection (1) within the time specified therein shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.
+(2) Any person who fails to comply with an order of the Director-General, Food Administration or a Port Health Officer under subsection (1) within the time specified therein shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

 [40

 [4/2002]

+[Act 11 of 2019 wef 01/04/2019]

+[Act 11 of 2019 wef 01/04/2019]

 ### Importation of vectors of diseases